spicydilly/public-fyp-2020/README.md

 To run the applications on their respective platforms just check out the [releases](#releases) below.
 However, you can access an upto date WebGL build running here : https://thedylon.com/fyp2020/

 ## Releases
-The most recent builds of this project can be found within the "Builds" folder of the respective project, or all published releases can be accessed directly here : [All Releases](https://github.com/spicydilly/CS-FYP-2020/releases)
+The most recent builds of this project can be found within the "Builds" folder of the respective project.

 ### VR - Windows Build
-The most recent VR build download and release notes can be accessed [here](https://github.com/spicydilly/CS-FYP-2020/releases/tag/v0.3-alpha-vr)
+The most recent VR build download and release notes can be accessed [here](https://thedylon.com/fyp2020/windowsbuild.php)

 The download will provide you with a .zip file.
 Simply unzip this file to continue.
 If you need an unzipping program, try out this : https://www.win-rar.com/